-Rule 3.
+- Rule 3.
 (1) Any Member, having answered attendance roll call at the opening of any session, or who enters after attendance roll call, shall be considered present until leave of absence is obtained from the House.
-Any Member having entered upon the floor of the House after the House has been called to order, shall be considered present if within the bar of the House.

-- (2) The words "within the bar of the House," when used in these rules, shall mean the space occupied and used by the House or any legislative room or office under the jurisdiction of the Clerk. - (3) A Member may only use a cell phone on the floor when at his or her desk.
-Cell phones on the floor shall not ring audibly.
+Any Member having entered upon the floor of the House after the House has been called to order, shall be considered present if within the bar of the House. - (2) The words "within the bar of the House," when used in these rules, shall mean the space occupied and used by the House or any legislative room or office under the jurisdiction of the Clerk. - (3) Cell phones on the floor shall not ring audibly. - (4) All persons within the bar of the House shall be in acceptable business attire.